 We are a social enterprise, which means our business model is that of running a commercial operation for the benefits of society.

 We do not depend on charitable money and donations or grant applications from governments and foundations.
-We depend on our volunteers, interns and other customers to support our work and our forest conservation projects.
-Furthermore, our profits are invested in research further programmes and support other projects.
+We depend on our customers’ payment for the services we provide.
+This money also goes to support forest conservation projects.
+Furthermore our profits are invested in research further programmes and support other projects.

 We are different from other volunteering organisations in which we do not rent premises abroad or own volunteering camps.
 Your will receive accommodation and food services from local service providers.
 We work in partnership with local conservation/research organisations that need extra man power to conduct their work.
 This is why, we have a more efficient operation in which over 50% of your fee is dedicated to the direct costs of your project, allowing us deliver value for money to you.
 In this way, not only you are contributing with your work, but also your fees will be contributing to the local economy of the area where you stay, guaranteeing that you get the best possible value for money.
 We also have a policy of not creating extra costs for he organisations we work with in developing countries.
 And also make sure that the volunteers/ interns add extra capacity to the organisation’s work, without being a substitute for any of the local employees.
 In this way we conduct a socially responsible business that makes a contribution to the communities where we work not affecting local social development.

 - We have the obvious direct costs of the services you receive such as: food, accommodation and transport provided.
 But we also have other direct costs such as